nonsense3/elixpo_chapter/README.md

 **Hacktoberfest is live!** We enthusiastically welcome contributions from developers around the world.

-- **Find Issues:** We have curated issues perfect for new contributors.Look for them which is tagged with `hacktoberfest` in our [issue tracker](https://github.com/Circuit-Overtime/elixpo_chapter/issues).
+- **Find Issues:** We have curated issues perfect for new contributors.Look for them which is tagged with `hacktoberfest accepted` , `hacktoberfest2025` in our [issue tracker](https://github.com/Circuit-Overtime/elixpo_chapter/issues).
 - **Read the Guidelines:** Before submitting a PR, please review our [**Code of Conduct**](./CODE_OF_CONDUCT.md) and [**Contributing Guidelines**](./CONTRIBUTING.md).

 Let's build something amazing together!